 If representation and computation are to be notions that lie at the foundations of the study of cognition and intelligence, it is widely held that we must offer naturalistic, scientifically-acceptable accounts of both notions.
 Otherwise the risk remains that the representational-computational research programme in the cognitive sciences is grounded on scientifically problematic notions, causing the whole theoretical edifice eventually to crumble.
 Consequently, the twin projects of naturalising representation and naturalising computation have occupied philosophers for the past forty years or so.
 Interestingly, naturalistic theories of representation, with few exceptions (e.g. Cummins 1989, Milkowski 2013, Egan 2014), have given little attention to the ways in which computation may help shed light on representation.
-Quite on the contrary, the tendency has been to see representation as helping account for computation, with computation taken essentially to involve the manipulation of representational states.
-This semantic approach to computation has been dubbed the 'received view' by Sprevak (2010), which the Fodorian slogan 'no computation without representation' nicely captures.
-Part of the reason for the neglect of computation may originate from the fact that alternatives to the semantic view tend to be very liberal in bestowing computational nature on physical systems-making them of little explanatory use.
+Quite on the contrary, the tendency has been to see representation as helping account for computation, a 'received view' that the Fodorian slogan 'no computation without representation' nicely captures (Sprevak 2010).
+Part of the reason for the neglect of computation may originate from the fact that alternatives to the received view tend to be very liberal in bestowing computational nature on physical systems - making them of little explanatory use.